scalyr/scalyr-tool/README.md

     --proxy=<ip>:<port>
         An address to connect through when using a proxy.
-If not set will also take the value from one of the following environment variables if any are set: http_proxy, HTTP_PROXY, https_proxy, HTTPS_PROXY --validate
+If not set will also take the value from one of the following environment variables if any are set: http_proxy, HTTP_PROXY, https_proxy, HTTPS_PROXY --local-path=xxx
+        Path to a local file whose contents will be uploaded.
+Use this instead of piping content via stdin.
+    --validate
         Validate if input is a valid HOCON.
 Validation relies on pyhocon parser (see https://github.com/chimpler/pyhocon).

+Note: Piping file content via stdin is deprecated.
+Use `--local-path` instead.

 ## Deleting configuration files